ABEVIntegrations/lfdataview/README.md

 - **Frontend:** http://localhost:3000
 - **API Docs:** http://localhost:8000/docs (development mode only)

-Click "Login with Laserfiche" to authenticate and start managing your tables.
+Click "Login with Laserfiche" to authenticate and start viewing your tables.

 ## Architecture

-LF DataView uses a stateless architecture with no database required:
+LFDataView uses a stateless architecture with no database required:

 - **Frontend:** React 18, Material-UI, React Query
 - **Backend:** FastAPI (Python 3.11)